Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/4-Services.md

     // It's generally advised to store your data in some kind of
     // 'Dictionary<ulong, T>' where the key is the channel/guild/user ID
-    // and replace 'T' with whatever type you have your data in.
+    // and replace 'T' with whatever type you have your data in. public Dictionary<ulong, DataType> SomeDataDictionary { get; }

+    // Alternatively, you can use 'IMessageChannel' as a key
+    // like the base class does, as long as you pass in the
+    // base-provided 'ChannelComparer'.
+    public readonly Dictionary<ulong, DataType> SomeDataDictionary = new Dictionary<ulong, DataType>(ChannelComparer);
 }
 ```